 The Company's principal financial liabilities comprise, customer deposits and creditors and accruals.
 The main purpose of these financial liabilities is to finance the Company's operations.
-The Company's principal financial assets include quoted equity instruments, debt instruments measured at amortised costs and include treasury bills, bonds, cash and short-term deposits that derive directly from its operations and trade and other receivables.
+The Company's principal financial assets include quoted equity instruments, debt instruments at fair value through profit or loss, debt instruments measured at amortised costs and include treasury bills, bonds, cash and short-term deposits that derive directly from its operations and trade and other receivables.